-See how Illinois beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how Illinois beef farmers and ranchers are rethinking the ranch to raise sustainable beef through award-winning environmental efforts.

 Lou Lamoreux of Lanark, Illinois represents the fifth-generation farmer of his family.
 The family has been farming the area since 1867 and along with cattle, they also raise corn, soybeans, and alfalfa.
 Over the life of their farm, the Lamoreux family has continually adapted and implemented conservation practices to improve the land and the overall sustainability of their farm.
 Instituting various conservation practices- from crop rotation to a cattle-friendly barn layout- has played a critical role in not only meeting the short-term improvement of the current cattle herd and crop growth, but also in meeting the family’s long-term vision of improving the farm for future generations.
 For their conservation work, Lamoreux Farms was award the Illinois Beef Association Environmental Steward of the Year.